McNee History, Family Crest & Coats of Arms

 The surname McNee was first found in County Down (Irish:An Dún) part of the Province of Ulster, in Northern Ireland, formerly known as county St Mirren, where they held a family seat from ancient times.

 Early History of the McNee family

-Another 246 words (18 lines of text) covering the year 1037 is included under the topic Early McNee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McNee research.
+Another 112 words (8 lines of text) covering the year 1037 is included under the topic Early McNee History in all our PDF Extended History products and printed products wherever possible.

 McNee Spelling Variations